bloerwald/MapCleaner/README.md

 Use the `/mapcleaner` or `/mc` slash command:
 - `/mc filtervignette 1331` removes vignette 1331 from your map.
 - `/mc filterpoi 1331` removes area POI 1331 from your map.
-- `/mc filterquest 1331` removes area quest 1331 from your map.
+- `/mc filterquest 1331` removes quest 1331 from your map.
 - `/mc unfiltervignette 1331`, `/mc unfilterpoi 1331` and `/mc unfilterquest 1331` reverses that.
 - `/mc listfiltered` gives you a list with everything you removed.
 - `/mc listvisible` gives a load of POIs, vignettes and quests that can be filtered.
 The [idTip](https://github.com/ItsJustMeChris/idTip-Community-Fork) addon is **way** superior to this list since it allows you to hover an annoying icon and just see the ID rather than searching in this way too long list.